 Overnight at our hotel Balsamand Palace Jodpur.
 (B, L, D)

 March 14th – Saturday – Day 10: Mehrangarh Fort Temple/Maa Chamunda Temple/Bishnoi Village

-After breakfast we will visit the Mehrangarh Fort Temple.
-Built in 1459, this imposing structure is enclosed by thick walls.
-Inside are several palaces known for their intricate carvings; a winding steep leads to the palaces through several gates.
-Here, we will visit the Maa Chamunda Temple, a Hindu temple with a dramatic view of Jodhpur City.
+After breakfast, we visit the Mehrangarh Fort Temple.
+Built in 1459, this imposing structure is enclosed by thick walls where several palaces inside are known for their intricate carvings.
+Here, you will visit the Temple of Maa Chamunda, a Hindu Temple with a dramatic view of Jodhpur City.

-We will have a free afternoon to shop, explore, rest, meditate, or journal.
+We will have the afternoon free to shop explore, rest, meditate or journal.
 This evening, we will go on a jeep safari to witness the Bishnoi Village.

-The Bishnoi people are basically hardcore worshippers of Nature.
-On our Bishnoi safari, we'll get more than a glimpse of the amazing cultural life of the community, and their diet, which constitutes pure vegetarian dishes.
-We will also experience the finest works of pottery, and ironsmiths beating the iron to make different tools.
-Here, too, we will see wildlife species like antelopes, demoiselle cranes, gazelle, rabbits, peacocks, blue bulls, and blackbucks.
+The Bishnois are devoted worshippers of Nature.
+On our Bishnoi safari, we shall experience the amazing cultural life of the community and their diet which constitutes pure vegetarian dishes.
+We will also experience the finest works of pottery and iron smithing.
+We will see wildlife species like antelopes, demoiselle crane, gazelle, rabbits, peacocks, blue bulls and perhaps blackbuck.

 Overnight at our hotel WelcomHeritage Bal Samand Lake Palace Jodpur.
 (B, L, D)

 March 15th – Sunday – Day 11: Ranakpur/Jain Temples

 This morning, our drive will take us to Ranakpur.